Undergraduate Course

 For students with a particular interest in pursuing careers in curating and museumship, we also provide modules every year that explore the histories, theories and practices of museums, exhibitions and galleries, as well as more nuts-and-bolts issues, such as installing and marketing artwork.

-One of the major reasons for choosing Essex is the quality of the education you will receive.
-We are 3rd in the UK for research outputs in art history (Grade Point Average, REF2021).
-You will be taught by our expert staff in your very first year, a rarity in UK art history courses.
+You will be taught by our expert staff from your first year, a rarity in UK art history courses.
 We also house a collection of over 750 pieces of art from Latin America, ESCALA.

 Why we're great.